RWLPedal/music-pcbs/Delay/ReedhaunterDelay/README.md

 All the components for this pedal are easily sourced.

 This pedal uses a homemade vactrol.
 You can experiment with components, but for the LED, I used a 5MM yellow LED, and for the LDR, I used a GL2258, with 10-20k light resistance.
-Tilt the LDR's face to touch the LED, then wrap them in electrical tape or heatshrink tape.
+Tilt the LDR's face to touch the LED.
+You can choose to wrap them together with electrical tape or heatshrink tubing - or leave them uncovered.
+Definitely cover them with a towel or cloth if testing the  pedal outside an enclosure, since external light is not ideal.
+But *inside* an enclosure, there will be a bit more variety and unpredictability if these two components are unwrapped.

 ### Not listed